 We also highlight that within the extent of F0083, the MegaScience data catalogue contains six other objects (see Fig.~\ref{fig:F0083_full_colour_image}).
-Using the best-fit redshifts from Section~\ref{sec:method_redshift}, we discover that only one of these sources is within the approximate range of the cluster, $0.29\leq z\leq0.32$ (see Section~\ref{sec:discuss_tidal_interaction} for further details).
+Using the best-fit redshifts from Section~\ref{sec:method_redshift}, we discovered that only one of these sources was within the approximate range of the cluster, $0.29\leq z\leq0.32$ (see Section~\ref{sec:discuss_tidal_interaction} for further details).
 Without dedicated spectroscopy, it is not possible to disentangle the flux contributed by any of these overlapping objects.
-Following our masking of the central AGN, we again opt for a conservative approach, and mask out the contaminated pixels (based on the \textsc{SExtractor}-derived segmentation map), visible in Fig.~\ref{fig:mass_map_radial_profile} as black regions.
+Following our masking of the central AGN, we again opted for a conservative approach, and masked out the contaminated pixels (based on the \textsc{SExtractor}-derived segmentation map), visible in Fig.~\ref{fig:mass_map_radial_profile} as black regions.
 As a result of these masked areas, we stress that some of the integrated properties of our galaxy should be considered a slight underestimate of the true values, specifically the stellar mass and \sfr.